David Marsh (swimming coach)

-David "Dave" Marsh (born December 29, 1958) is the head coach of Team Elite in San Diego, California, and the ‘Professional Adviser’ of the Israel Swimming Association.
+David Marsh (born December 29, 1958) is the associate head coach at University of California, Berkeley and head coach of Team Elite in San Diego, California, and the ‘Professional Adviser’ of the Israel Swimming Association.

 Marsh worked to build Team Elite under SwimMAC Carolina since 2007.
 Prior to founding Team Elite he was the men's and women's swimming coach at Auburn University.
 After becoming head coach of Auburn in 1990, Marsh led the men's team to seven NCAA national championships (1997, 1999, 2003, 2004, 2005, 2006, and 2007) and the women's team to five national championships (2002, 2003, 2004, 2006, 2007).
 He finished his coaching career at Auburn at the conclusion of the 2007 season, after which he became the Head Elite Coach and CEO of the United States Olympic Committee Center of Excellence with SwimMAC Carolina.
 To date, Marsh has led SwimMAC to three consecutive USA club excellence championships, a first for any program, outdistancing the second-place finisher by 12,000 points (see www.usaswimming.org).
 He was the head swim coach for University of California San Diego, an NCAA Division II program for two seasons from 2017 to 2019.

 The internationally known coach has coached 49 Olympians from 19 countries.
 In December 2016 Marsh was named the ‘Professional Adviser’ of the Israel Swimming Association, with a goal of preparing the country's swimmers for the Tokyo 2020 Olympics.